friedemannbartels/latex-pagelayout/README.md

 ## Development

-Run visual regression tests inside the _tests_ directory with the command `xput test`
+Run visual regression tests inside the _tests_ directory with the command `textestvis`.